markwragg/markwragg.github.io/drafts/well-architect-terraform-with-psrule.md

 If there are issues that you can and want to fix, then simply make the required changes in your Terraform code (using the guidance provided by the recommendation).
 Redeploy your infrastructure and re-run the export of the rule data and analysis to confirm the test now passes.

-There may be issues that you don't want to fix, because the apparent misconfiguration is appropriate for your infrastructure (for example, you might have a Storage account that you need to be publicly accessible) or there may be entire rulesets that you don't consider in scope for your infrastructure (you may have no need for tags for example).
+There may be issues that you don't want to fix, because the supposed misconfiguration is appropriate for your infrastructure (for example, you might have a Storage account that you need to be publicly accessible) or there may be entire rulesets that you don't consider in scope for your infrastructure (you may have no need for tags for example).
 PSRule allows you to control these exceptions by [configuring exclusion or suppression](https://azure.github.io/PSRule.Rules.Azure/concepts/suppression/).

 These customisations are configured by creating a file called `ps-rule.yaml`.